sanhozay/CLGen/README.md

         check("Navigation Lights", "ON");
     }

+Default behaviour is to create a single XML file called `checklists.xml` in the same directory as the input file.
+There is an option to create a wrapper XML file around multiple checklist files.

-Each checklist block creates a separate XML file.
+When using a wrapper, each checklist block creates a separate XML file.
 The title of the file is derived from the title.
 So, in the example above, `clgen` creates a file called `before-starting-engines.xml`.

 Duplicate checklist titles are not allowed.
 This comparison is not case sensitive, so "Parking" and "parking" are considered the same checklist title.
-This is necessary because output file names are always lower-case and the generated filename would be "parking.xml" in both cases.

 Checks can also include additional values.
 These are displayed in the Flightgear checklist dialog as additional lines below the state name.